mauriciopoppe/blog/doc/diagram-style-spec.md

   - **Dynamic Text Measurement**: Always measure text length using `ctx.measureText(text)` to dynamically size `canvas.width = Math.max(textWidth + paddingX * 2, 128)` and `canvas.height` with generous padding so strings like `n̂ (Rotation Axis)` are never cropped.
 Set sprite scale proportionally: `sprite.scale.set((canvasWidth / canvasHeight) * worldHeight, worldHeight, 1)`.
   - Set `depthTest: false`, `depthWrite: false`, and `renderOrder: 999` so labels billboard toward the camera and remain crisp and unoccluded.
 - **No Backgrounds on In-Canvas 3D Labels**: Labels attached to 3D geometry (vector names $\mathbf{v}$, $\mathbf{v}^\prime$, axis $\hat{\mathbf{n}}$, points) must **never have pill or box backgrounds**.
 Use direct color-coded typography with high-contrast shadow.
 - **Backgrounds Reserved for HUD Panels & Legends**: Translucent backgrounds (`var(--grey-dark)`) are reserved for HUD controls, telemetry cards, and corner/bottom legend overlays.
-Do not frame them with a bright translucent-white `border`; rely on the default border rule (see Section 1).
+These are passive surfaces, so they are borderless: no `border`, no `stroke` (see the passive-surfaces rule in Section 2).
+Only an interactive HUD element, one the user can click, gets the subtle ring stroke.